 \subsection{Scheme of proofs and organization of the paper}

-As transpired in the above discussion, the general strategy used in \cite{DPD} (see also \cite{McKean,BO96}) to prove Theorems~\ref{thm-SDNLW},~\ref{THM:LWP}, and~\ref{thm-SNLW} is to look for a solution under the form $u_N=r_N+w_N$ with $r_N\in\{\P_N\Psi_{\damp},z_N,\P_N\Psi\}$, where $w_N$ is expected to be smoother and hence falling into the scope of applicability of the deterministic well-posedness theory.
-Then we aim to solve the perturbed equation for $w_N$ with enhanced data set $\{w_N(0),\dt w_N(0),r_N,...,\,:\!r_N^k\!:\,\}$.
-Indeed, in view of the formula \eqref{Hsum} below for the renormalization of the sum, $w_N$ solves (in the case of \eqref{SDNLW})
+As transpired in the discussion above, the general strategy used in \cite{DPD} (see also \cite{McKean,BO96}) to prove Theorems~\ref{thm-SDNLW},~\ref{THM:LWP}, and~\ref{thm-SNLW} is to look for a solution under the form $u_N=r_N+w_N$ with $r_N\in\{\P_N\Psi_{\damp},z_N,\P_N\Psi\}$, where $w_N$ is expected to be smoother and hence falling into the scope of applicability of the deterministic well-posedness theory.
+Then, we aim to solve the perturbed equation for $w_N$ with the enhanced data set $\{w_N(0),\dt w_N(0),r_N,...,\,:\!r_N^k\!:\,\}$.
+Indeed, in view of the formula~\eqref{Hsum} below for the renormalization of the sum, we see that $w_N$ solves (in the case of \eqref{SDNLW})

 Hence it is enough to estimate the Wick ordered monomials $:r_N^{\ell}:$ uniformly in $N$ in order to estimate $:\!u_N^k\!:$.
-Then we can solve the equation for $w_N$ uniformly in $N$ by a fixed point argument as in the deterministic setting.
+Then, we can solve the equation for $w_N$ uniformly in $N$ by a standard fixed point argument as in the deterministic setting.
 The difficulty with working on a general compact Riemannian manifold without boundary appears in the first step when trying to get good probabilistic estimates on the random objects appearing after renormalization.
-Indeed, the Fourier analytic proofs of these estimates in the previous works on $\T^2$ \cite{OT1,OT2,GKO} fail here because of the lack of structure of a commutative group and of uniform boundedness of the eigenfunctions, thus we cannot rely only on \lq\lq global \rq\rq (on $\M$) arguments.
-Instead, we give a local description of the stochastic objects in the spirit of \cite{BGT}, so that up to localizing and controlling various error terms which appear in this process, the probabilistic estimates in the case of a manifold follow from analysing the kernel of some pseudo-differential operators ($\Psi$DOs) in $\R^2$.
-Note that the semi-classical analysis is somehow non standard, since not all the pseudo-differential operators involved depend on the semi-classical parameter, so we have to work with \lq\lq semi\rq\rq\,semi-classical $\Psi$DOs.
+Indeed, the Fourier analytic proofs of these estimates in the previous works on $\T^2$ \cite{OT1,OT2,GKO} fail here because of the lack of structure of a commutative group and of uniform boundedness of the eigenfunctions.
+Thus we cannot rely only on \lq\lq global \rq\rq (on $\M$) arguments.
+Instead, we give a local description of the stochastic objects in the spirit of \cite{BGT}, so that up to localizing and controlling various error terms which appear in this process, the probabilistic estimates in the case of a manifold follow from analyzing the kernel of some pseudo-differential operators ($\Psi$DOs) in $\R^2$.
+Note that the semi-classical analysis that we employ is somehow non-standard, since not all the pseudo-differential operators involved depend on the semi-classical parameter, so we have to work with \lq\lq semi\rq\rq\,semi-classical $\Psi$DOs.